Who sets electricity and gas prices?

 If you have not entered into a plan or “market offer” for electricity, then there is a limit on how much your retailer can charge (for a given level of consumption).
 This is called the “default market offer” or “DMO” and is set by the Australian Energy Regulator (AER).
 The DMO applies to around 10% of customers in NSW.

-The DMO increased on 1 July by around 20%.
-However, we expect that there will be offers in the market that remain 10% to 20% lower than the DMO.
+The DMO decreased on 1 July by around 1% in NSW.
+We expect that there may be offers in the market that remain 10% to 20% lower than the DMO.

-What can I do if I am unhappy about price increases?
+What can I do if I am unhappy about electricity and gas prices?

 To ensure you are receiving the best deal possible, you should shop around on the Australian Government price comparison website Energy Made Easy.
 You may find cheaper prices than you are currently paying.